jagerman/loki-multi-sn/README.md

    Double check that you have this in the correct order!
 The first file path should be the fully synced node, the second is the new one to overwrite.

-4. Start both lokid's again with: `sudo systemctl stop loki-node@42 loki-node@77`
+4. Start both lokid's again with: `sudo systemctl start loki-node@42 loki-node@77`

 5. Check on your lokid's with `lokid-42 status` and `lokid-77` status.
 (This assumes you installed the bit of code in `~/.bashrc` that I mentioned earlier.
 Also you will have to log out and in